Custom Downspout Funnels, Leaderheads, or Scuppers Details Page

 Stainless steel: is a good strong metal that will last, but it remains that shinny mirror-like finish until it mildews.
 Since it is about the same cost of copper, with out any anti-fungal properties, it is rarely requested, but strongly pushed by other sheet-metal shops for reasons listed below.

 Warning: Other shops will push stainless steel like it was the best thing on Earth.
 Especially for chimney caps.
 That is because stainless steel is quick to fabricate, since it can be simply spot welded together.
 They also do not need to worry about finger print oils making the metal surface tarnish irregularly.
-You need to beware: they will talk about stainless steel, but actually substitute with galvanized steel to unsuspecting consumers, since that client will not see it start to rust for about a decade.
+You need to beware: they will talk about stainless steel, but actually substitute with galvanized steel to unsuspecting consumers, since that client will not see it start to rust for about a decade later.
 Well past most warranties.
-Or parts of it will be galvanized steel like the screen or the bolts.
+Or parts of it will not be stainless steel like the screen or the bolts.
 You can test this with a magnet.
 Good stainless steel will not attract a magnet.

-Delivery & installation?
+Delivery & Installation?

-We would be happy to install the scuppers for you if you are fortunate to live local to the Portland Oregon Metro area, but we have been getting most of our orders from clients around the country through this Internet exposure.
-If you are not close to us and you are not able to install it yourself, you will need to hire a local contractor to do the installation.
-We work hard to design these scuppers to be strong, easy to install, re-installs easily for re-painting or other service required.
-We also provide a set of personalized installation instructions and all the needed rust-free hardware and fasteners to install our scuppers.
+I would be happy to install the scuppers for you if you happen to live local to the Portland Oregon Metro area, but I've been getting most of these orders from Clients across the Nation through this Internet exposure.
+If you are not close to us and you are not able to install them yourself, you will need to hire a local Contractor to do the installation, since I am not licensed to work outside Oregon.

 .